Lioness (American TV series): Production

-Lioness was announced in September 2020 as part of a Paramount+ programming slate unveiling.
+Development

+The 2019 merger of CBS and Viacom led to the creation of the Paramount+ brand, launched in 2021; in September 2020, in the unveiling of the initial plans for the Paramount+ programming slate, Lioness was announced as one of the service's new productions with Yellowstone creator Taylor Sheridan was served as the creator of the series and would serve as executive producer via his Bosque Ranch Productions banner alongside Yellowstone co-producer & global entertainment company 101 Studios.

+The series was renewed for a second season in May 2024, and a third season on August 15, 2025 and on that same month following when MTV Entertainment Studios' parent company Paramount Global merged with David Ellison's production company Skydance Media to form Paramount Skydance, Paramount Television Studios assumed production of the third series of Lioness when the latter studio merged MTV Entertainment Studios into Paramount Television Studios.

+Sheridan penned all 16 episodes of the first two seasons of the series.

+Casting

 In February 2022, Zoe Saldaña was cast to star in the series, and joined as an executive producer alongside Nicole Kidman.
-Laysla De Oliveira would join the cast the following month.
+Laysla De Oliveira joined the cast the following month.
 In June, Sheridan took over as showrunner of the series from Thomas Brady following the conclusion of the show's writers' room.
 Casting continued in September, with the additions of Dave Annable, LaMonica Garrett, James Jordan, Austin Hébert, Jonah Wharton and Hannah Love Lanier.
 In January 2023, Kidman and Michael Kelly joined the cast alongside Morgan Freeman.

-Production for the series was initially set to begin in June 2022.
-Filming began in Mallorca in January 2023, and is due to film there until February.